Note that these are the items I use— you can buy whatever you want! I'll update the list as new items come to mind or are purchased.

 THE "Big" ITEMS

-- A UV light box.
-I personally use the sun because it's free.
-However, with a UV light box you'll have consistent times.
+A UV light box.
+I was recently gifted a Photographer's Formulary UV light box (which is !!!).
+The valley I live in is notorious for its gloomy winters, which renders printing without a light box tricky.
+For the summer of 2017 I solely did sun exposures.
+You can do it, but do keep your region's seasonal weather in mind.
+With a UV light box you'll have consistent times.
 Times for sun exposures will vary from season to season.
 You can find light boxes at Photographer's Formulary, Freestyle, eBay (potentially), or you can build your own.

 *Note that Connoisseur brushes can be found at cheaper price points than what is listed on the Connoisseur website.

 Connoisseur hake brushes.
 I use hake brushes for gum printing, salted paper, and cyanotype.
 Note that your salt brush should only be your salt brush to avoid cross-contamination.